bk-rs/netscape-cookie/README.md

 ## Dev

 ```
-cargo clippy --all -- -D clippy::all && \
+cargo clippy --all --all-features -- -D clippy::all && \
 cargo fmt --all -- --check
 ```